Fort Whipple, Arizona

 Fort Whipple, Arizona, building today by Carol Highsmith.

-Fort Whipple, Arizona, was established in November 1863, one-mile northeast of Prescott in the Chino Valley.
-The U.S. Army post served as Arizona Territory’s capital before the founding of Prescott.
+Fort Whipple, Arizona, was established in November 1863, one mile northeast of Prescott in the Chino Valley.
+The U.S. Army post served as the Arizona Territory’s capital before Prescott was founded.
 It was named for Lieutenant Amiel W. Whipple, who led a military expedition into the area in 1853-54 and established the first access routes to nearby goldfields but died in 1863 of wounds received during the Civil War.

 The following year, the Whipple Barracks became the Headquarters for the Military Department of Arizona in April 1870.
 At the same time, the post served as a tactical base for the United States Cavalry during the Indian Wars of 1864 to 1882.
-The post also served as General George Crook’s District of Arizona headquarters in 1882.
+The post also served as the headquarters of General George Crook’s District of Arizona in 1882.

 Fort Whipple, Arizona building today by Carol Highsmith.